dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 This sample skill requires account linking so before being able to properly test it, you'll need to install the Amazon Alexa application for your mobile platform of choice and go through the account linking.

 *Note: The Alexa application is geo-restricted so you may not be able to install it by default in some countries.
-However, at least from an Android perspective you can Google/Bing your way out of this small roadblock.
+However, at least from an Android perspective, you can Google/Bing your way out of this small roadblock.

-After successfully installing the application you'll need to login with your Amazon account and then access your skills.
+After successfully installing the application, you'll need to login with your Amazon account and then access your skills.
 In this section you should see the skill you configured previously among your listed skills.*

 Access this skill and go through the account linking process.
-This process will show you the Auth0 hosted authentication page where you'll be able to login using username/password credentials of the user you created in step 4 of the Auth0 configuration.
+This process will show you the Auth0 hosted authentication page where you'll be able to log in using the username/password credentials of the user you created in step 4 of the Auth0 configuration.

 **Enable the Pod App**